dotnet/runtime/src/tools/linker/docs/data-formats.md

 # Data Formats

-ILLinker uses several data formats to control or influnce the linking process.
+IL linker uses several data formats to control or influence the linking process.
 The data formats are not versioned but are backward compatible.

 ## Descriptor Format